I am a writer who happens to love women. I am not a lesbian who happens to write.

 Meaning

-“I am a writer who happens to love women.
-I am not a lesbian who happens to write.” presents a viewpoint centered on love.
-It implies that love often grows out of simple everyday moments and encourages us to remember that love cannot be controlled, only appreciated.
+In the quote “I am a writer who happens to love women.
+I am not a lesbian who happens to write.,” the emphasis is on love.
+It highlights the thought that love deepens through honesty and openness while implying that love cannot be controlled, only appreciated.

 Theme